-The 5 drugs mentioned above are the obvious ones many companies will test before they give someone a job however, there are a few more additional drug you need to be aware which an employer might screen.
+The five drugs mentioned above are the obvious ones many companies will test before they give someone a job.
+However, there are a few more additional drug you need to be aware which an employer might screen.
 These drugs are MDMA (ecstasy), Barbiturates, Alcohol, and Benzodiazepines.

 Be aware of how long drugs stay in your urine:

 When you are being tested for drugs, your employer is not looking to see how sober you are at that particular time; they want to know if you have come into contact with any drugs over the past few weeks or days.
 If you use drug a lot, the concentration of them in your system will be easily detected as they will stay longer in your body.
 If you are not a heavy drug user, chances are the drugs will be out your system and you will pass the test.
 The concentration levels of drugs in your urine are affected by factors such as the strength of the drug, the quantity; body mass, metabolism, and hydration levels.
 Below is a list of drugs and how long they stay in your urine

 - Heroin (2 days)